Alan Schlesinger: Move to Florida

 In an article published on August 4, 2014, by George Bennett of the Palm Beach Post, Schlesinger stated that an internal poll conducted by Cherry Communications showed that 53% of potential voters in the Republican Primary were undecided at the time, so he decided to contribute $100,000 more to his campaign efforts.
-Schlesinger also said that the same poll showed Carl J. Domino remains the front-runner of the race but that he was in second place and the "only one that's within striking distance".
+Schlesinger also said that the same poll showed Carl Domino remains the front-runner of the race but that he was in second place and the "only one that's within striking distance".
 The Republican Primary for the currently featured four other candidates besides Domino and Schlesinger: Beverly Hires, Brian Lara, Calvin Turnquest and Nick Wukoson.
 Schlesinger finished in second place in the August 26 primary with 24% of the vote, while Domino won with 38%.